 What happens to the dog after retirement?

-Retirement means the Assistance Dog stops being used as a working dog and families return the dog’s blue Assistance Dog jacket to us.
+Retirement means the Assistance Dog stops being used as a working dog, and families return the dog’s blue Assistance Dog jacket to us.
 The partnership no longer has public access rights.
 Depending on each family’s circumstances, retired dogs either stay with the family as a pet dog or are rehomed by us to another loving family.

 How to Apply